aiida-vasp/aiida-vasp/docs/source/concepts/workchains.rst

 Master workchain
 --------------------
 The idea of this workchain is to ultimately be the main entry point, such that a user can select what properties to be calculated.
 Then the master workchain composes a workflow to enable such extraction.
 Currently only the calculation of the electronic band structure is enabled.
-But this serves as a nice introductory example that can be easily expandedand calls any relevant workchain, depending on the chosen input parameters.
+But this serves as a nice introductory example that can be easily expanded and calls any relevant workchain, depending on the chosen input parameters.
 For additional details on how to interact with this workchain, see :ref:`master_workchain`.

 .. _AiiDA: https://www.aiida.net
 .. _Workchain: https://aiida.readthedocs.io/projects/aiida-core/en/latest/concepts/workflows.html#work-chains